Award: MSc / PG Diploma

 Each 7.5 credit module involves approximately 15 hours contact time and 60 hours of self-study.

-The Dissertation is carried out full time over 12 weeks with regular supervision from one of the Institute’s Research Centres.
-There may be some flexibility to arrange part-time dissertations for part-time students who are unable to commit to completing this full time.
-These are arranged on a case-by-case basis in consultation with the Programme Director.
+The Lab Project involves 10.5 weeks full time in one of the Institute’s Research Centres.
+There may be some flexibility to arrange part-time projects for part-time students who are unable to commit to a full-time project.
+These are arranged on a case by case basis in consultation with the Programme Director.

-MSc: 120 taught credits + 60 credit Dissertation
+MSc: 120 taught credits + 60 credit Lab Project

 PG Diploma: 120 taught credits